Uniswapx/CryptoLotto/README.md

 I will focus on developing and completing this project to be live,
 also making decisions of payment, rate, mininum bet, etc.

+If you have any suggestions,
+write down in the group freely.

+Thx :)

+# 📜 TODO List
+✅Always Shilling
+✅Making User betting system
+✅Making Random selection system
+✅Making Fund Managing system
+▶️Test for overall system
+⏸Decision for the important variables
+⏸Gathering the People
+⏸Launch the project

 # DISCLAIMER
 Some things can be changed due to unexpected situations
-All of them will be shared in here or official channel
+All of them will be shared in github or channel
 https://github.com/AllCoinLab/CryptoLotto#Links

 # Other Projects